raganwald/raganwald.github.com/index.md

 layout: default
 ---

-### Introduction
+### I am Reginald Braithwaite

-I am Reginald Braithwaite, a technical product leader.
-My passion is collaborating on making something wonderful.
-I am available for work.
-And this is not my first rodeo: I know how to ship "good" without being seduced by "sufficient" or derailed by "perfect."
+I am a technical product leader with a passion for collaborating on making something wonderful.
+I'm available for work, and this is not my first rodeo.

 I am strongest in a role that is two-thirds Staff+ Engineer and one-third Technical Product Manager, with real-time and high-bandwidth collaboration with product management.
-I have shipped products in this role working within both independent product groups and startups.
+I have shipped products in this role working within both independent product groups and startups: I know how to ship "good" without being seduced by "sufficient" or derailed by "perfect."

 I wrote [JavaScript Allongé][ja] ([pdf][japdf]) amongst other [books].
 I also write [technical essays][technical-essays] and speak at [tech conferences][tech-conferences].
 My experience is itemized in more detail on [LinkedIn], and a résumé is available upon request.
 I can be reached via [raganwald@gmail.com].